 The Gaultier Community-Engaged Teaching Fellowship

-The Gaultier Community-Engaged Teaching Fellowship, sponsored by the CETR, enables faculty members to share successful community-engaged teaching strategies, assist emerging community-engaged teachers, and disseminate his or her promising practices in the form of an academic product.
+The Gaultier Community-Engaged Teaching Fellowship, sponsored by the Center for CETR, enables faculty members to share successful community-engaged teaching strategies, assist emerging community-engaged teachers, and disseminate his or her promising practices in the form of an academic product.
 Through the Gaultier Fellowship, CETR hopes to contribute to future generations of community-engaged teachers by:

 - Establishing cohorts of Master Teachers with expertise in particular facets of community-engaged teaching

 - Advancing a form of mentorship between master and emerging community-engaged teachers

 - Enhancing the quality of community-engaged learning experiences for Duquesne undergraduates.

 Each year, a theme is established within the call for applications that reflects an aspect of community-engaged teaching that needs to be strengthened at Duquesne.
 Faculty who have found strategies to address the challenges represented in the theme are encouraged to apply.
 By establishing a theme for each cohort, we are able to create a critical mass of Master Teachers who have a vehicle to share much-needed expertise in important aspects of community-engaged teaching.